danisaleem/Learning-React/README.md

 * `$npm run start`

+To start the json server, Open another terminal in the project directory, and run:

+* `$npx json-server --watch data/db.json --port 8000`

 This will run the app in the development mode.\
 Now open [http://localhost:3000](http://localhost:3000) to view it in the browser.